ruiqi7/repentance-part-1/README.md

 - Exudes a sombre atmosphere
 - Character Sounds : footsteps, flashlight, breathing, item interactions, monster sounds
-- Music: quiet / simple ambience that builds up when progressing, monster encounter is intense, dire, alarming
+- Music: quiet / simple ambience that builds up progressively, monster encounter is intense, dire, alarming

 ### 5.3 Sound Design

-In terms of sound design, sounds should likewise feel lower in quality and granular texture.
-This is in order to complement the visual aspect of the game thematically.
-Sounds feel as if they’re passing through a radio.
+In terms of sound design, sounds will likewise feel lower in quality and granular texture.
+This is to complement the visual aspect of the game thematically.
+The sounds will feel as if they’re passing through a radio.
 Sounds in the game such as footsteps, doors and breathing shouldn’t feel pleasant to the ear, but should feel deliberate and noticeable.
 The player's actions in the game will take up valuable time and the sounds in the game should reflect these actions.

 ### 5.4 Music